 To the right of the entrance is the ancient McCarthy Tower known locally as Ballinskelligs Castle, easily accessible at low tide.
 It was built in the early 16th century by the McCarthys, the Chieftains in Cork and Kerry.
 Folklore suggests that the tower served to protect the Irish coast from pirates.

-Warm up after a walk on the beach with a cup of hot chocolate at Skelligs Chocolate Company, a ten minute drive from Ballinskelligs.
-Watch the fascinating process of chocolate making at this family run business and learn all about what makes great treats.
+Warm up after a walk on the beach with a cup of hot chocolate at Skelligs Chocolate Company, a 10- minute drive from Ballinskelligs.
+Watch the fascinating process of chocolate making at this family-run business and learn all about what makes great treats.
 This is a must for chocolate fans.

 Experience delightful Portmagee

-If you have time, we recommend you take a detour and pre-book a boat trip out to the UNESCO World Heritage site Sceilg Mhichíl (Skellig Michael) off the coast of County Kerry.
-Although the island is closed for now due to COVID-19 restrictions, you can still see the unique craggy outpost in all its wonder.
-Schedule your journey around summertime when migrating puffins visit the island.
+If you have time, we recommend you take a detour and pre-book a boat trip out to the UNESCO World Heritage site Sceilg Mhichíl (Skellig Michael) off the coast.
+Tours to the island take an hour from Portmagee marina and are a great way to explore this unique craggy outpost.
+Schedule your journey around summertime to see migrating puffins visit the island.

 Visit Valentia Island

-Accessible by bridge or by ferry, on Valentia Island to the south, explore the Bray Head Loop Walk, a spectacular coastal trail.
+Accessible by bridge or by ferry, take a trip to Valentia Island and explore the Bray Head Loop Walk, a spectacular coastal trail.
 On a clear day, you’ll see out to the Skellig Islands and Dingle Peninsula.